Leland C. Shepard Jr.

 In July 1958, he began a five-year period in various jobs at Headquarters Strategic Air Command, Offutt Air Force Base, Nebraska.
 In July 1963, he was posted to the 7th Air Division in England as a command post controller and B-47 Stratojet strategic bomber pilot.
 Two years later, he joined the Sixteenth Air Force, stationed in Spain as chief of the Control Division.
 In June 1967, he returned to the United States and served in various roles at the United States Air Force Military Personnel Center, Randolph Air Force Base, Texas.
 Shepard also served as a deputy director at the United States Air Force National Headquarters from March 1971 to August 1973.
 He then served as chief of staff to the Joint United States Military Assistance Group in Korea.
 His last command was as the deputy chief of staff for the Military Airlift Command at Scott Air Force Base, Illinois.
 He was promoted to brigadier general effective February 1, 1973, with date of rank January 31.

 He retired from the Air Force on April 1, 1977, after 35 years of active service, and was a recipient of the Legion of Merit with Oak Leaf Cluster, Distinguished Flying Cross, Air Medal, Joint Service Commendation Medal, Air Force Commendation Medal, and a Distinguished Unit Citation.

-General Shepard is the father of actress Judith Chapman.
+General Shepard is the father of actresses Judith Chapman and Patty Shepard.

 Shepard died at the age of 86 on July 22, 2009, in his home in West Palm Beach, Florida, and he was later interred in Arlington National Cemetery on October 14, 2009.